rickteuthof/CoCoNut/doc/getting_started.rst

 +----------------------+----------------------------------------------------------------------------------+

-Utilising these variables we can construct the following rules for a very simple Makefile, that will rebuild the static library when your DSL file has been updated.
+Utilising these variables we can construct the following rules for a very simple Makefile, that will rebuild the static library when your DSL file updates.

 .. code-block:: Makefile